-Agriculture is Mississippi's number one industry, employing approximately 17.4% of the state's workforce either directly or indirectly.
-Agriculture in Mississippi is an 8.76 billion-dollar industry.
+Agriculture is Mississippi's number one industry, employing approximately 17% of the state's workforce either directly or indirectly.
+Agriculture in Mississippi is a 9.04 billion-dollar industry.
 Animal production industries that are prominent in MS include poultry, catfish, beef cattle, dairy cattle, sheep and goats, and swine.
-Poultry, cattle, catfish, and hogs are in the top 10 agriculture industries in MS. The poultry industry alone accounts for \$3.52 billion in annual value to the state.
+Poultry, cattle, catfish, and hogs are in the top 10 agriculture industries in MS. Poultry is Mississippi's largest agricultural industry with a total impact of \$23.5 billion on the State's economy.
 The mission of MBAH is to protect these industries by addressing infectious and contagious diseases of animals and thereby protect animal health, human health and the economy.

 MBAH's strategy for accomplishing its mission is to, first and foremost, maintain a well-trained and experienced staff.
 It is the staff that carries out the actions of the agency and without this staff MBAH would be ineffectual in accomplishing its mission.
 The agency is small but has a large footprint.
-There are approximately 25 employees that address animal health for the entire state.
+There are approximately 27 employees that address animal health for the entire state.